Stormy9/Stormy9.github.io/CS460/references/css/index.md

     color: Crimson;   font-weight: bold;
 }
 ```
-An common example of pseudo classes, is like how you select/style the various states of linkage...
+A common example of `pseudo classes`, is like how you select/style the various states of linkage, to override the default colors & effects.

+You can also use `css` and these `pseudo-classes` to style your links into buttons!
+Or bars.
+Or whatever you like!  (you need to add `{display: inline-block}` to your declarations to make buttons or bars.)

 <br>

-You can also do pseudo classes with regular classes:
+You can also add `pseudo-classes` to regular classes:
 ```css
 .highlight {
     color: LightSalmon;